 ACA Convention Liaison

-This is a person with the ACA that will assist the club with preparing a convention bid or the convention itself.
+This is a person with the ACA who will assist the club with preparing a convention bid or the convention itself.
 If there are any questions with the bid or the convention then they should be contacted.
-They can be located inside the front cover of any Buntarsche Bulletin.
+They can be located via page 2 of any Buntarsche Bulletin.

-This person is a local club member that is in charge of the convention.
-This person follows up on convention committees and is the primary contact between the hotel and the convention.
+This person is a local club member who is in charge of the convention.
+This person follows-up on convention committees and is the primary contact between the hotel and the convention.

 ACA Convention Treasurer

 This is a local club person who sets up the separate bank account for the convention.
 They are in charge of collecting all the receivables and paying all the bills associated with the convention.
 Receipts need to be kept and filed.

 This person is the primary contact between the speakers and the convention.
 They contact the speakers and get an itinerary.
 They make sure that the speakers are picked-up at the airport, checked into their room, get their registration packet, know when to speak and get them dropped-off back at the airport.